 The emissions reduction plan was mentioned by the noble Lord, Lord Krebs.
 I ask the Minister: where is it?
 Is it ever disappearing into the future?
 Although I understand that the Government believe they can hold themselves to account, I do not share that optimism.
 Sadly, I prefer supranational oversight in this regard.
 We will need to set up new institutions to deal with compliance, infraction and additional enforcement.
 There will need to be biting sanctions on non-compliance.
 If we adopt EU regulations on energy efficiency into our own law, as I think we should, and if we keep up fuel standards for land vehicles and product standards for appliances, we will surely have to comply in order to trade.
 We need that alignment of standards.
 The report rightly says that the emissions trading scheme is not super-effective but it is very important.
 How and with whom will we trade emissions?
 What will happen about updates to EU regulations?
 They do not stand still, so even if we adopt them as they are, we will very quickly fall behind on, for example, the energy efficiency directive.

 I do not want to just go through the report: it lays out well the areas and issues of importance.
 I trust that we will work towards reconstituting literally all of this.
-If this is the opportunity that we are encouraged and enjoined to support, then we have not only to reconstitute outside the EU what we subscribed to and benefited from in the EU but we need to go further.
+If this is the opportunity that we are encouraged and enjoined to support, then we have not only to reconstitute outside the EU what we subscribed to and benefited from in the EU but to go further.
 We need to change gear.
 There is no sense of urgency currently from the Government about meeting our targets or taking new actions and producing new policies to help us reach the level of emissions reductions that the Paris agreement committed us to.
 That was not an EU commitment but a world commitment.
 If the argument that there is a big, wonderful world out there with which to trade is to hold water, we need to capitalise on the economic opportunity that the clean economy offers us.
 We need to act faster and more urgently to make it clarion clear to the rest of the world that we are open for clean business and completely committed to decarbonisation.

 Our future prosperity is going to depend on developing an economy that is innovative, entrepreneurial, internationally open and environmentally sustainable, and one where the benefits of growth are shared fairly across the country and with future generations.
 Our membership of the EU guaranteed our commitments to the climate change agenda and was a safeguard against this Government or any Government undermining our ability to deliver on our legally binding targets.
 Will the Minister say, outside the EU, what our guarantor of delivery will be?